 Give children some control over their intake; eating is a shared responsibility

 Parents provide, children decide.
-It is what is known as the division of responsibility in feeding.
 Sharing responsibility not only helps children’s thirst for some control in their lives, it also shows them that you trust them to make food choices.
 As a parent or carer you provide food at regular intervals.
-You are in charge of the what, where and when.
 But it is up to the children to decide whether and how much.
 We need to trust our children.

 Help children eat for internal reasons (why I don’t praise my children for eating)